VasanthKumarTR/proxmox-templates/Proxmox/Packer/packer_proxmox_ubuntu2404_guide.md

 Infrastructure automation has become essential for modern IT operations.
 Whether you're running a home lab or managing enterprise infrastructure, manually creating virtual machines is time-consuming and inconsistent.
 Packer, a HashiCorp tool, solves this problem by providing a standardized way to create machine images across various platforms, including Proxmox.

-In this guide, we'll explore how to use Packer to automate the creation of Ubuntu 24.04 templates in Proxmox.
+In this guide, we'll explore how to use Packer to automate system installations and create Ubuntu 24.04 templates in Proxmox.
 These templates can then be used to quickly spin up new VMs with consistent configurations, saving time and reducing errors.

 ### Workflow Overview